VA Loan Calculator

 Types of VA Mortgages

-2. Cash-out Refinance Loans can be used to access a home's equity or to refinance a non-VA loan to a VA loan.
+• VA Cash-Out Refinance: Used to access a home's equity or to refinance a non-VA loan to a VA loan.

 Choosing a VA Lender

 The VA loan process begins like any other mortgage loan.
-The Department of Veterans Affairs does not directly originate VA loans, so you must contact a VA approved lender to obtain one.
+The Department of Veterans Affairs does not directly originate VA loans, so you must contact a VA-approved lender to obtain one.

 Not all VA lenders are the same.
 Some have lower fees and higher rates, while others have lower rates with higher fees.
 Choosing a mortgage lender is an important decision.
 Shopping around to obtain multiple quotes is rarely a bad idea.